emrekisacik/Avian-Morphology-and-Climate/README.md

 #### **3.2.3.
 Principal Component Analysis (PCA)**

 > [!NOTE]
-> Turning on/off the clusters from [here](https://emrekisacik.github.io/Avian-Morphology-and-Climate/) is highly encouraged to better explore the morphospace since some clusters overlap.
+> Turning on/off the clusters from [this website](https://emrekisacik.github.io/Avian-Morphology-and-Climate/) is highly encouraged to better explore the morphospace since some clusters overlap.

 First, the resulting morphospace is color-coded based on habitat (Figure 32).
 Consistent with hypothesis testing, the aquatic habitats (Coastal, Marine, Riverine, and Wetland) cluster toward higher PC1 values, translating to larger overall body sizes.
 On the other hand, the closed habitats (Forest, Woodland, and Shrubland) mostly overlap toward lower PC1 values, indicating smaller body sizes.
 As for the PC2, most habitat show a broad distribution.